Nongoma Local Municipality

 Nongoma is predominantly a rural municipality.
-It encompasses 363 settlements, only one of which (Nongoma) has some urban characteristics.
+It encompasses 363 settlements, only of which Nongoma has some urban characteristics.
 98.34% of the population lives in rural areas.
-The level of education is low.
-Only 33% of the population have a primary education; only 5.3% have an education to Grade 12.
+The level of education is low, as only 33% of the population has completed primary education and only 5.3% has an education up to Grade 12.

 Infrastructure and facilities

 The Nongoma Local Municipality has one hospital and twelve clinics/health facilities.
 There is one full-fledged police station, one social development office facility, one full-fledged post office, one library, and two sports facilities.
 There are about 25 community primary schools, 13 high schools, and one Further Education and Training (FET) college active in the area.